lab1092/blender-manual_ja/manual/modeling/meshes/editing/duplicating/extrude.rst

-If vertices are selected while doing an extrude, but they do not form an edge or face, they will extrude as expected, forming a non-manifold edge.
+If vertices are selected while doing an extrude, but they do not form an edge or face, they will extrude as expected, forming a :term:`non-manifold` edge.
 Similarly, if edges are selected that do not form a face, they will extrude to form a face.